 Daniel 9:25-26 states: “Know and understand this: From the issuing of the decree to restore and rebuild Jerusalem until the Anointed One, the ruler, comes, there will be seven ‘sevens,’ and sixty-two ‘sevens.’
 After the sixty-two ‘sevens,’ the Anointed One will be cut off.”

 The Anointed One is another word for the word “Christ.”
 If we multiply seven sevens, we get 49 years, plus 62 sevens, which is 434 years.
 So after 483 years, Christ would be cut off (or crucified).
-The ancients used 360-day calendars, so we must convert their figure to 476 years.
-The decree to restore and rebuild Jerusalem came in 444 BC, as indicated by Nehemiah (2:2; 1:1-4; 6:15), which he dates as the twentieth year of Artaxerxes.
-If we add 444 and 476 (omitting the year 0, because there is no year 0), we arrive at the date of 33.
-Numerous indications have pointed to April 3, 33 as the date of Jesus’ crucifixion.
+The ancients used 360-day calendars, which they periodically adjusted to match solar and lunar cycles.
+There are two options for when the decree to restore and rebuild Jerusalem came in either 457 B.C. or 444 B.C., as indicated in Ezra 7 and Nehemiah (2:2; 1:1-4; 6:15), respectively.
+Subtracting 483 years from these time slots brings us to a window of time between 27 and 40 A.D. (omitting the year 0, because there is no year 0), which points us to a window of time in which the Anointed One would be “cut off,” according to Daniel.

 Herod the Great had several strong reasons to fear the coming of the Messiah, based on multiple prophecies from the Old Testament and the book of Tobit.
 Given the authorship on these prophecies occurred hundreds of years prior to Jesus’ birth and include specific dates and events, arguments that claim the gospel writers crafted the story to match the prophecies have zero weight.
-The gospel writers did not craft the year 33, the location of Jesus’ birth, the bright star, and Jesus’ residence in Egypt.
+The gospel writers did not craft time window when the Anointed One would be cut off, the location of Jesus’ birth, the bright star, and Jesus’ residence in Egypt.
 They merely told the truth.